TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Index.rst

 Override ordering of middlewares
 ================================

-To change the ordering of middlewares shipped by the Core an extension can override the registration in :file:`Configuration/RequestMiddlewares.php`::
+To change the ordering of middlewares shipped by the `Core`:pn:, an extension can override the registration in :file:`Configuration/RequestMiddlewares.php`::

    return [